 Acute lower back pain can be a simple, yet daunting chief complaint in the urgent care setting due to lack of clear treatment guidelines.
 Due to this, urgent care providers are left to trial and error treatment plans without consistent follow up, thus sometimes resulting in less than excellent care.
 By reviewing the causes of acute back pain, the red flag signs and symptoms, and the most common treatment recommendations, acute lower back pain treatment can become more universal in the outpatient setting.

 Hersh KN.
 Management of Acute Back Pain in the Urgent Care Setting.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2022; 4(3).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.

 Off-campus users can also use 'Off-campus Download' button above for access.